pglez82/asw2223_0/README.md

 - Log In at LMS AWS Academy with your student user/passwd
 - At the DashBoard, click on the Lab Course AWS Academy Learner Lab - Foundation Services [15286]
 - Now you are inside the AWS Course.
-The Module Menu Item show you available course materials : guides, presentations...Click on Learner Lab - Foundational Services to go to you lab.
+The Module Menu Item shows you available course materials: guides, presentations...Click on Learner Lab - Foundational Services to go to your lab.
 Lab image:

 <p align="center">
    <img width="500" alt="Fundational services" src="https://user-images.githubusercontent.com/10683040/158764913-80d6805c-f1ef-434c-a0f8-f2d4e2c09825.png">